mathjax/MathJax-docs/web/typeset.rst

-If you remove math from only a portion of the page, you can call :meth:`MathJax.typesetClear()` passing it an array of container elements that have been (or will be) removed, and MathJax will forget about the math that is within those containers, while remembering the rest of the math on the page.
+If you remove math from only a portion of the page, you can call :meth:`MathJax.typesetClear()` passing it an array of container elements that have been (or will be) removed, or CSS selector strings for them, and MathJax will forget about the math that is within those containers, while remembering the rest of the math on the page.
 For example, if you have an element with ``id="has-math"`` that you have previously typeset, and you are planning to replace the contents of this element with new content (stored in a variable ``new_html``) that needs to be typeset, you might use something like:

 .. code-block:: javascript

-   const node = document.getElementById('has-math');
-   MathJax.typesetClear([node]);
+   MathJax.typesetClear(['#has-math']);
    node.innerHTML = new_html;
-   MathJax.typesetPromise([node]).then(() => {
+   MathJax.typesetPromise(['#has-math']).then(() => {
-     // the new content is has been typeset
+     // the new content has been typeset
    });

-The argument passed to :meth:`MathJax.typsetClear()` can be an actual DOM element, as in the example above, or a CSS selector string (e.g., ``'#has-math'``), or an array of these.
+The argument passed to :js:meth:`MathJax.typesetClear()` can be an actual DOM element, as in the example above, or a CSS selector string (e.g., ``'#has-math'``), or an array of these.
 The selector can specify more than one container element (e.g., via a class selector).